colinhartigan/valorant-inventory-manager/README.md

 python ./main.py
 ```

+`/app` is currently unused - it will eventually be the Electron container

 # Contributing
 If you have improvements or ideas to improve the design or code of the app, please open a pull request with your changes!